adshares/adshares-docs/protocol/impressions/index.rst

 Here are the general rules guiding the workflow around :ref:`Impression Events <protocol-definitions-impression>`:

-* All :ref:`Impression Events <protocol-definitions-impression>` originate from :ref:`Supply-Side Agent <protocol-definitions-ssa>`, as this is the only entity able to observe the :ref:`User <protocol-definitions-user>` interactacting with :ref:`Creatives <protocol-definitions-creative>`.
+* All :ref:`Impression Events <protocol-definitions-impression>` originate from :ref:`Supply-Side Agent <protocol-definitions-ssa>`, as this is the only entity able to observe the :ref:`User <protocol-definitions-user>` interacting with :ref:`Creatives <protocol-definitions-creative>`.
 * Each :ref:`Impression Event <protocol-definitions-impression>` must be reported to both :ref:`Supply-Side Infrastructure <protocol-ssi>` and :ref:`Demand-Side Infrastructure <protocol-dsi>`, so that they can stay in synch.
 * Additionally, each :ref:`Impression Event <protocol-definitions-impression>` must be reported to both to